ApChoudhary/PinningEAPFlask/README.md

   ```
       pip install -r requirement.txt
   ```
+  4. Edit the config.ini file, and put your SQL Server username and password in it.
-  4. Run the api.py
+  5. Run the api.py
   ```
       python api.py
   ```
-  5. Once successfully run, open any rest client like postman and hit the auth URL.
+  6. Once successfully run, open any rest client like postman and hit the auth URL.
 The request should look like below.
   ```
       URL: http://127.0.0.1:5000/auth
       VERB: POST